Murray out of Queen's with abdominal injury

 "The tournament means a lot to me, and it's disappointing not to compete, especially after playing some good matches on the grass already."

-Murray struggled with the abdominal problem in the third set of his defeat by Italy's Matteo Berrettini in Sunday's match.
+Murray struggled with the left abdominal problem in the third set of his defeat by Italy's Matteo Berrettini in Sunday's match.

 The Scot received medical treatment twice and was in visible discomfort when serving.